knmcguire/knmcguire.github.io/docs/projects/phd.md

         cursor: pointer">go to dissertation</button></a>

-Now I will highlight the important elements from the dissertation
+The following sections I will highlight the important elements from the dissertation

 ## Swarm Gradient Bug Algorithm